alphaneer/Marasmius_mutation_paper/assembly_improvement_linked_reads/README.md

 # AnVIL
 ## Assembly Validation and Improvement using Linked reads

-Script collection for quality control and merging/scaffolding of genome assemblies using 10X Chromium linked reads.
+This is the script collection for quality control and merging/scaffolding of genome assemblies using 10X Chromium linked reads used in the Marasmius mutation paper.
+For the development version of this pipeline, please see https://github.com/markhilt/AnVIL

 ## Dependencies
 - Python3